This is part 2 of WHAT IS ELECTRICITY. Loading...

 Neutral matter contains equal numbers of positive and negative charged

 particles.
-If the numbers are balanced, then we say that no "electricity"
+If the numbers are equal, then we say that no "electricity"

 exists.
-When these opposite charges are sorted out and separated from
+Whenever these opposite charges are sorted out and separated

 each other, we say that "electricity" appears.
 If the same electrons and